Integration of A-Parser with Redis: advanced API

 blpop aparser_redis_api:some_unique_id 0

-This request will be blocked until the result is received, you can also specify the maximum timeout for receiving the result, after which the command will return nil
+This request will be blocked until the result is received, you can also specify a maximum timeout for receiving the result, after which the command will return nil

-By default, A-Parser saves the result for each request under its unique key aparser_redis_api:query_id
+By default, A-Parser saves the result for each query under its unique key aparser_redis_api:query_id

-, which allows you to organize multi-threaded processing by sending requests and receiving results separately for each thread
+, which allows organizing multithreaded processing by sending requests and receiving results separately for each thread

-In some cases, it is necessary to process results in a single thread as they arrive, in this case it is more convenient to save results in a single result queue (the key must be different from the key for requests)
+In some cases, it is necessary to process results in a single thread as they arrive, in this case, it is more convenient to save the results in a single result queue (the key must be different from the key for requests)

-To do this, you need to specify the output_queue
+For this, it is necessary to specify the output_queue

 key for apiOpts